 What does the annual work programme involve?

-The first annual work programme, adopted in July 2021 (C/2021/5338), has a budget of EUR 24.05 million, of which EUR 7.96 million has been allocated to provide tools for information exchange and support for mutual administrative assistance in customs and agriculture.
+The first annual work programme of the UAFP, adopted in July 2021 (C/2021/5338), had a budget of EUR 24.05 million, of which EUR 7.96 million has been allocated to provide tools for information exchange and support for mutual administrative assistance in customs and agriculture.

 OLAF will directly implement the budget.
 However, for technical assistance, coordination, and providing IT services for the Commission's Directorate-General for Taxation and Customs Union (DG TAXUD), the budget will be implemented jointly with DG TAXUD.

 The main actions planned in mutual administrative assistance in customs and agriculture are set out below.